These days, I’ve got music going during most of the rounds of golf I play.

 Best Screen: Bushnell Wingman HD

-Honestly, the screen on the Bushnell Wingman HD looks so nice that when I first fired it up, I thought it was going to overtake the Blue Tees Player+ as my new all-time favorite.
+Honestly, the screen on the Bushnell Wingman HD looks so nice that when I first fired it up, I thought it had a chance to take over my top spot.

 But… I ran into a few issues that, at least for me, keep it from climbing to number one.